 - Personalized checkbook on account holder request.

-- Free utility bills payment through Epay facility.
+- Free utility bills payment through the Epay facility.

 - Mediclaim policy of NICL available at a low premium for BOI customers